 Military Child Education Coalition

 Helps military children cope with being transferred from school to school around the world.

 Military and DoD Child Care Assistance

-Child Care Aware® of America partners with the United States Military and Department of Defense to serve and support their families through the Child Care Fee Assistance Programs.
+Child Care Aware® of America partners with the United States Military and Department of Defense to serve and support their families through the Fee Assistance and Respite Child Care Programs.

 Military and Veteran Families Support

 ZERO TO THREE has developed resources specially designed for military and veteran families and the professionals who serve them.
 This includes tools for parents to use as they navigate the many transitions that are a part of military-connected life.